Top 8 UX Psychology Principles Every Appreneur Should Know

 1. Hick’s Law

 Have you ever walked into a showroom and felt overwhelmed by the infinite number of choices?
 Couldn’t make up your mind as to what you should purchase?
-Pushed into a bigger dilemma in a circus of way too many lucrative options?

 But if you have to display all of the options, style them in a way that is easily digestible bits and prioritize recommended options.
 This is particularly helpful while creating options.